 This documentation is intended for end users of Cloud Foundry and covers provisioning of service instances and integrating them with applications that have been pushed to Cloud Foundry.
-If you are interested in building Services for Cloud Foundry and making them available to end users, see Running Services.
+If you are interested in building Services for Cloud Foundry and making them available to end users, see the Custom Services documentation.

 Cloud Foundry Services enable end users to provision a resource on demand.
 Examples of a resource a service might provide are databases on a multi-tenant server, or simply accounts on a SaaS application.